-Planting zones are illustrated on a map known as the USDA Hardiness Zone Map.
+Planting zones or growing zones are illustrated on a map known as the USDA Plant Hardiness Zone Map.
 The US Department of Agriculture divided out the map in areas which range from planting zone 1A to planting zone 13B.
 These are areas which range in minimum temperatures from -60 degrees Fahrenheit to 70 degrees Fahrenheit.

 This system was designed for the gardening and agricultural industry.
 It was a way for companies to demonstrate which plants would work best in which areas, based on climate.
 It is important information for professional landscapers, as well as farmers.

 However, it carried over to backyard gardeners and made it much easier to figure out which plants work best in each’s garden.

-The idea is to match up plants and the climates where they originated from, with other similar environments around the map.
+The idea is to match up plants and the climates where they originated from, with other similar environments around the USDA map.
 By understanding what zone you’re located in, allows you to know which plants will grow best in your area and which won’t.

 Also, which perennials will work as true perennials, and which will have to be treated as annuals.
 Knowing which planting zone you are located in can impact your gardening success in tremendous ways.

 What a Planting Zone is NOT

-It’s common for people to look at the Hardiness Zone Map and assume it would be divided out by region.
+It’s common for people to look at the Plant Hardiness Zone Map and assume it would be divided out by region.
 We commonly perceive certain states as sharing similar climate conditions.

 This isn’t the reality.
 We’ll share more with you in the next section how the USDA Hardiness Zone Map is determined.
 For now, understand you can’t decide which plant should be planted in your area based solely on the region you live.

 It’s more accurate to use planting zones because it’s measured by the climate which can be different in areas in proximity to each other.